 There’s lots of reasons why organizations are adding video interviewing to their HR strategy, and one of the main reasons is the return on investment.
-Pre-recorded video interviews are not only more convenient but are a much better economic option than traditional phone interview methods of screening candidates.
+Video interviews are not only more convenient but are a much better economic option than traditional phone interview methods of screening candidates.
 Because the need to scheduling interviews is eliminated, the costs associated with time are minimized as recruiters can move on to the next applicant if they discover one who is unqualified.
 Recruiters also get more out of their questions due to the ability to see a candidate’s body language and “meet” them without having an introduction.

 The platform can also save time in the later stages of the process as recruiters know they are getting the best quality candidates in the screening stage.